1jour1vin

 Rated estate (2023 guide) Mentioned (Successful wine)

-Indigenous yeasts and barrel aging are on the menu for this Grenache-dominated blend.
+This Grenache-dominated blend features native yeasts and barrel aging.
 On the nose, a delightful marriage of vanilla and fruity notes.
-This harmony is reflected on the palate, which is generous, smooth and fresh, with subtle oak and equally relaxed tannins.
-The indulgent chocolate finish adds to the pleasure.
+This harmony carries over to the palate, which is generous, smooth, and fresh all at once, with subtle oak and equally soft tannins.
+The indulgent chocolate finish adds an extra touch of pleasure.
 Best enjoyed young.

 About the estate:

-Coming from a long line of Languedoc winegrowers, Pierre Fabre, after a career in other professions, bought this 63-hectare property in 2005, which he converted to organic and biodynamic farming in 2018.
+Coming from a long line of Languedoc winemakers, Pierre Fabre, after a career in other fields, purchased this 63-hectare estate in 2005, which he converted to organic and biodynamic farming in 2018.

 RVF - La Revue du Vin de France / Guide des Meilleurs Vins de France